Army Selects Sikorsky, Bell For FARA Phase Two

 Key Takeaways:

-• The U.S. Army has selected Bell Textron and Lockheed Martin subsidiary Sikorsky to build prototypes for the second phase of its Future Attack and Reconnaissance Aircraft (FARA) program.
+• The U.S. Army has selected Bell Textron and Lockheed Martin subsidiary Sikorsky to develop prototypes for the second phase of its Future Attack and Reconnaissance Aircraft (FARA) program.

-• Phase two of the FARA program will culminate in a flight test evaluation to be conducted no later than fall 2023.
+• Phase two will conclude with a flight test evaluation of the prototypes, scheduled to take place no later than fall 2023.

-• Sikorsky's Raider X offers a coaxial design based on its X2 technology, MOSA avionics, and targets speeds exceeding 205 knots.
+• Bell's 360 Invictus features lift-sharing wings and targets speeds over 185 knots, while Sikorsky's Raider X utilizes a coaxial design based on X2 technology, aiming for speeds greater than 205 knots.

 See a mistake?
 Contact us.